open-ephys/liboni/api/liboni/drivers/test/README.md

 implementation has the following limitations:

 - Fixed size device table
-- Fixed size data frame
-- Block read size must be set to a multiple of the frame size
-    - 28 bytes, currently
 - Writing frames is implemented without a visible effect: data is just ignored
 - Data generation takes place on the read thread.
     - Side effect: ONI_OPT_RUNNING does nothing.
-- Minimal register R/W facility
-    - Each device has a single register at address 0 that can be read from and written to
-    - All else will NACK.

 ## Building the library
 ### Linux